The Unapproved

 Stop it

 On March 4, 2026 I sent Sol a brief message asking permission to quote something he'd said in group.
-It was truncated — probably an accidental send.
+It got truncated, probably an accidental send.
 No reply.

 On March 26, 2026, at 8:49 in the morning, I sent a formal statement to Sol and the same group he had described me to.
 Two arguments.

 The first: our relationship didn't start with my community membership.
-It started in March 2024 when I responded to the professional identity Sol was publicly marketing.
-Before one of our early sessions I had emailed asking whether Jaffee v.
-Redmond — the Supreme Court case extending psychotherapist-patient privilege to licensed counselors — would apply to him as a neurodivergent life coach.
-I asked because I'm a journalist who has personally invoked reporter's privilege in federal proceedings and I take protected communication seriously.
+It started in March 2024 when I answered the professional identity Sol was publicly marketing.
+Before one of our early sessions I'd emailed him asking whether Jaffee v.
+Redmond (the Supreme Court case extending psychotherapist-patient privilege to licensed counselors) would apply to him as a neurodivergent life coach.
+I asked because I'm a journalist who has personally invoked reporter's privilege in federal court, and I take protected communication seriously.
 If Sol's characterization of me as "not a stable person" draws on anything shared in that coaching context, it's a breach of the professional relationship he accepted when he marketed himself as a mental health support provider.

-The second: after my removal I wrote, made music, and processed the experience through essays, narrative, and AI-assisted art.
-Sol is a creative writing professor — that was his primary professional identity before professorsol.com.
-If his assessment of my stability derives from that creative output, he is using an autistic person's natural processing response as evidence of pathology.
+The second: after my removal I wrote, made music, and processed the whole thing through essays, narrative, and AI-assisted art.
+Sol is a creative writing professor.
+That was his primary professional identity before professorsol.com.
+If his read on my stability comes from that creative output, he's using an autistic person's natural processing response as evidence of pathology.
 Creative expression is not a symptom.
-Writing about a harmful experience is not threatening someone.
+Writing about a harmful experience is not a threat.

 Sol's reply came eight minutes later.